thedillonb/http-shutdown/readme.md

 # Http-Shutdown ![](https://img.shields.io/travis/thedillonb/http-shutdown.svg?style=flat-square) ![](https://img.shields.io/coveralls/thedillonb/http-shutdown.svg) ![](https://img.shields.io/npm/v/http-shutdown.svg?style=flat-square)
-Shutdown a Nodejs HTTP server gracefully by terminating the listening socket, then destroying all keep-alive idle sockets all while allowing in-flight requests to finish.
-Don't be fooled by other "shutdown" techniques.
-This solution is complete and takes into account many factors left out by other solutions.
+Shutdown a Nodejs HTTP server gracefully by doing the following:

+1. Close the listening socket to prevent new connections
+2. Close all idle keep-alive sockets to prevent new requests during shutdown
+3. Wait for all in-flight requests to finish before closing their sockets.
+4. Profit!

+Other solutions might just use `server.close` which only terminates the listening socket and waits for other sockets to close - which is incomplete since keep-alive sockets can still make requests.
+Or, they may use `ref()/unref()` to simply cause Nodejs to terminate if the sockets are idle - which doesn't help if you have other things to shutdown after the server shutsdown. `http-shutdown` is a complete solution.
+It uses idle indicators combined with an active socket list to safely, and gracefully, close all sockets.
+It does not use `ref()/unref()` but, instead, actively closes connections as they finish meaning that socket 'close' events still work correctly since the sockets are actually closing - you're not just `unref`ing and forgetting about them.

 ## Installation